ShardulPanchal24/ShardulPanchal24/README.md

 - 👋 Hi, I’m ShardulPanchal
 - 👀 I’m interested in Network Engineering and Security-related roles.
 - 🚀 I'm certified by CompTIA Security+ Cert.
-- 🌱 I’m currently learning and pursuing Network+.
+- 🌱 I’m currently learning skills related to networking and also preparing for the Network+ cert.
 - 📫 How to reach me - via email:- shardulpanchal2004@gmail.com
 - 😄 Pronouns: Sha-r-dul